line/ts-remove-unused/README.md

   $ ts-remove-unused --help

 Options:
-  --project <file>         Path to your tsconfig.json --skip <regexp_pattern>  Specify the regexp pattern to match files that should be skipped from transforming --include-d-ts           Include .d.ts files in target for transformation --check                  Check if there are any unused exports without removing them -h, --help               Display this message
+  --project <file>          Path to your tsconfig.json --skip <regexp_pattern>   Specify the regexp pattern to match files that should be skipped from transforming --include-d-ts            Include .d.ts files in target for transformation --check                   Check if there are any unused exports without removing them --experimental-recursive  Recursively process files until there are no issue -h, --help                Display this message
   -v, --version             Display version number

 ```

 ts-remove-unused's behavior heavily depends on your `tsconfig.json`.
 TypeScript's compiler internally holds the list of project files by parsing relevant rules such as `include` and `exclude`. ts-remove-unused scans through this list and searches for references to determine if an export/file is "unused".
 You may need to maintain/update your `tsconfig` (or you can create another file for `--project`) so that the set of covered files are right.